UM-PEPL/HallThruster.jl/docs/src/howto/new_propellant.md

 # Adding a new propellant

-!!! note
-    HallThruster only supports monatomic propellants at this time.
-Support for molecular propellants, such as iodine or carbon dioxide, may come in a future release.

 `HallThruster` allows users to add new propellants beyond those provided by the code.

+## Monatomic propellants

+Traditionally, Hall thrusters have used monatomic propellants, especially noble gases (xenon and krypton).
-For instance, if you wanted to implement `Neon`, you first create an appropriate `Gas`, like so:
+If you wanted to run a thruster simulation on neon, you would first create an appropriate `Gas`, like so:

 ```jldoctest; output=false
 using HallThruster: HallThruster as het